Sushenec/Sushenec/README.md

 - 👋 Hi, I’m @Sushenec
-- 👀 I’m interested in playing League of Legends
-- 🌱 I’m currently learning programing mostly python and little bit of C#
-- 📫 How to reach me Discord - Sushenka#8207

 <!---
 Sushenec/Sushenec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.